oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/DesignPatterns/double_buffering/README.md

 You must get a sense of the kernel downtime to identify the degree to which this technique can help improve performance.

 This can be done by querying the total kernel execution time from the runtime and comparing it to the overall application execution time.
 In an application where kernels execute with minimal downtime, these two numbers will be close.
-However, if kernels have a lot of downtime, overall execution time will notably exceed kernel execution time.
+However, if kernels have a lot of downtimes, the overall execution time will notably exceed kernel execution time.
 The tutorial code exemplifies how to do this.

 ### Tutorial Implementation Notes